 Thank you so much for joining the 100 Women for the Wild!
-Our goal for this group is to engage more women in conservation science, raise funds for our on-the-ground conservation projects, and set aside money for scholarships in our Emerging Female Leader Fund.
+Our goal for this group is to engage more women in conservation science, raise funds for our on-the-ground conservation projects, and set aside money for scholarships in for our 100 Women for the Wild internship.

 But how?
 With your help!